GreptimeTeam/docs/docs/en/v0.4/user-guide/operations/monitoring.md

 ## Start GreptimeDB and Prometheus
 ### Binary

+Use Binary to deploy Prometheus and GreptimeDB:

-Install GreptimeDB according to the [documentation](https://docs.greptime.com/getting-started/try-out-greptimedb#binary)
+1. Install GreptimeDB according to the [documentation](https://docs.greptime.com/getting-started/try-out-greptimedb#binary).

-Visit [the official documentation for Prometheus](https://prometheus.io/download/) to download the binary.
+2. Visit [the official documentation for Prometheus](https://prometheus.io/download/) to download the binary.
 Afterward, execute the following command:

 ```
 ./prometheus --config.file=prometheus.yml